natenka/pyneng-book-en/docs/source/book/14_regex/non-capturing_groups.rst

 Non-capturing group
 ------------------

 By default, everything that fell into the group is remembered.
 It’s called a capturing group.

-Sometimes brackets are needed to indicate a part of expression that repeats.
+Sometimes parentheses are needed to indicate a part of expression that repeats.
 And, in doing so, you don’t need to remember an expression.

-For example, get a MAC address, VLAN and ports from such log message:
+For example, get a MAC address, VLAN and ports from log message:

 .. code:: python